 |Check My File||all 3||EQ,CC||yes||yes||monthly||£9.99/month|

 – all the services with a monthly fee let you have a free first month.
-If you sign up planning to cancel, make sure you don’t forget…
+But there is no good reason to sign up to these services any more – you can get all the info you want, for free, every month from the other option.

 – Noddle Improve is an add-on service costing £30 a year – to get it first sign up to the standard Noddle

-– Check My File also coves Crediva, a fourth CRA.
+– Check My File also covers Crediva, a fourth CRA.
 I think this is a curiosity and unimportant.

 The important things to look for